-If you have a little artist in the house, then A Little Pinch Of Perfect‘s free printable Countdown To Christmas will be just the ticket, with a new ornament to colour and hang on the cut-out tree each day.
+If you have an aspiring artist in the house, then A Little Pinch Of Perfect‘s free printable Countdown To Christmas will be just the ticket, with a new ornament to colour and hang on the cut-out tree each day.

 Of course, your calendar can include any festive outlines ready to colour.
 Buy a Christmas colouring book and separate it between the days or print out Christmas pictures found online and, once coloured, use them to decorate the house.

 This calendar encourages its recipient to share the Christmas spirit within their community.
-A great way to give a thoughtful December focus to a loved one who is already a keen volunteer.
-Or challenge a friend to complete the calendar with you, and swap heart-warming stories of your experiences.
+Why not challenge a friend to complete the calendar with you, and swap heart-warming stories of your experiences?

-We’ve put together a few of our favourite ideas for a Kindness Calendar.
+We’ve put together some of our favourite ideas for a Kindness Calendar.
 Use it just as it is, or switch items out for others that are particularly important to you.
-You can download your own copy here.
+You can find out more and download your own copy here.